 BUDAPEST — THE CITY OF THERMAL BATHS

-Budapest Thermal Baths 2026: Széchenyi Tickets & Guide
+Budapest Thermal Baths Tickets 2026: Széchenyi Baths & Guide

-Soak in Europe's largest thermal spa — a neo-Gothic palace of wellness in the heart of Budapest.
+Book Széchenyi Baths tickets and soak in Europe's largest thermal spa — a neo-baroque palace of wellness in the heart of Budapest.

 Széchenyi Thermal Baths: Europe's Largest Medicinal Spa

 The Széchenyi Thermal Baths are Budapest's most famous thermal baths and one of the most spectacular in the world.
-Located in City Park, this stunning neo-Gothic and neo-Renaissance building dating from 1913 is the largest medicinal bath in Europe.
+Located in City Park, this stunning neo-baroque building dating from 1913 is the largest medicinal bath in Europe.
 Budapest is world-famous as the "City of Waters" — sitting atop over 120 thermal springs — and Széchenyi is the crown jewel of that heritage.
+Booking your Budapest thermal baths tickets online lets you skip the ticket-office queue and walk straight in.

 Facilities & Pools